robtweed/ewd-qoper8/guide.md

 };
 ```

-This loads the ewd-qoper8-express worker method and applies it within the `on(‘message’)` handler:
+This loads the ewd-qoper8-express worker method and applies it within the `on('message')` handler:

 ```javascript
 var expressMessage = handleExpressMessage.call(this, messageObj, send, finished);
 ```

-What this does is to filter out all incoming messages with a type of ‘ewd-qoper8-express’ and generates a new event named ‘expressMessage’.
+What this does is to filter out all incoming messages with a type of 'ewd-qoper8-express' and generates a new event named 'expressMessage'.
 You can see the handler for this message in the above example:
 ```javascript
  this.on('expressMessage', function(messageObj, send, finished) {..}
 ```